preames/public-notes/linux-perf-jit.rst

 There are two major mechanisms supported by perf for getting symbols for dynamically generated code: perf map files, and jitdump files.

 Perf Map
   A perfmap is a textual file which maps address ranges to symbol names.
-It has no other content and does not support disassembly or annotation.
+It has no other content and does not on its own [1]_ support disassembly or annotation.

   I couldn't find a formal description of the format anywhere, but the format appears to have one entry per line of the form "<hex_start_addr> <hex_size> <symbol_string".
 An example valid entry would be "30affdb58 a20 my_func".